 Relatives and friends are invited to attend his Mass of Christian Burial on Monday, October 21, 2019 at 9:30 am in St. Philip Church, 622 Putnam Pike, Smithfield, RI.
 Inurnment with Military Honors will follow in St. Mary Cemetery, West Warwick.

-To send flowers to JOSEPH's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of JOSEPH T. CUMMISKEY, please visit our floral store.